HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

 This compares cell occupancy after rasterizing the selected vector network onto the simulation mesh.
 This is the primary validation comparison for the simulated active network.
-You can also run the same diagnostic with ``network_role="generated"`` to test agreement with the DEM/topography-derived network, but that is a secondary geomorphological diagnostic, not an observation-vs-simulation validation.
+If ``reference`` is not available, the validation comparison is skipped.
+It should not silently fall back to ``generated``, because that would no longer be an observation-vs-simulation validation.

 For a single run that carries both networks, HydroModPy also exposes dedicated figures such as: